 The College has established policies and procedures governing student rights and responsibilities, and outlining the rules for student conduct, procedures for disciplining students, and the process for filing student complaints.
-These policies and procedures are published in the Student Handbook and on the College's web site at www.clatsopcc.edu/info/consumerinfo/consumer. html Copies of the handbook are available in Student Services office, or call (503) 338-2371 to request a copy.
-Any changes to student policies and procedures made after the handbook has been published are also available in Student Services or on the College website.
+These policies and procedures are published in the Student Handbook and on the College's web site at www.clatsopcc.edu/info/consumerinfo/ consumer.html Copies of the handbook are available in the Student Services Center, or call (503) 338-2371 to request a copy.
+Any changes to student policies and procedures made after the handbook has been published are also available in the Student Services Center or on the College website.